Venezuela army clashes with illegal miners, 18 reported dead

-GUASIPATI, Venezuela (Reuters) - Soldiers clashed with illegal miners in southern Venezuela on the weekend, killing 18 people in a region notorious for violence and gang rivalries, a lawmaker and local media said.
+GUASIPATI, Venezuela, Feb 11 (Reuters) - Soldiers clashed with illegal miners in southern Venezuela on the weekend, killing 18 people in a region notorious for violence and gang rivalries, local media said.

-Bolivar state Governor Justo Noguera said a military unit had fought off an attack, but gave no more details.
-“An investigation is under way,” he told reporters.
+Bolivar state Governor Justo Noguera confirmed a military unit had fought off an attack.
+“I can’t give numbers because an investigation is under way,” he told reporters.

-Local newspaper Correo del Caroni reported that 17 men and one woman died in the incident on Saturday morning in an area known for gold and diamond mining.
+Local newspaper Correo del Caroni reported that 17 men and one woman died in the incident on Saturday morning.

-Echoing that number, a local opposition lawmaker, Americo De Grazia, said relatives had described the victims as having bullets in the head.
-“Massacres are the narco-dictatorship’s state policy,” he said, accusing the security forces.

 Clashes over illegal mines are common in the remote, mineral-rich area near the border of Guyana, with at least 17 people killed in a gang feud there in 2016.